videolan/x265/doc/reST/cli.rst

 .. option:: --strict-cbr, --no-strict-cbr

-	Enables stricter conditions to control bitrate deviance from the target bitrate in CBR mode.
-Bitrate adherence is prioritised over quality.
+	Enables stricter conditions to control bitrate deviance from the target bitrate in ABR mode.
+Bit rate adherence is prioritised over quality.
 Rate tolerance is reduced to 50%.
 Default disabled.

-	This option is for use-cases which require the final average bitrate to be within very strict limits of the target - preventing overshoots completely, and achieve bitrates within 5% of target bitrate, especially in short segment encodes.
+	This option is for use-cases which require the final average bitrate to be within very strict limits of the target; preventing overshoots, while keeping the bit rate within 5% of the target setting, especially in short segment encodes.
 Typically, the encoder stays conservative, waiting until there is enough feedback in terms of encoded frames to control QP. strict-cbr allows the encoder to be